The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Acknowledgement

-Roberto Martinez-Maldonado's and Dragan Gasevic's research was partly funded by the Jacobs Foundation.
-Dragan Gasevic's, Lixiang Yan's, and Roberto Martinez-Maldonado's research was partly funded by the Australian Government through the Australian Research Council (DP240100069, DP220101209, DP210100060) and Digital Health Cooperative Centre Ltd. Dragan Gasevic's research was partly funded by the Defense Advanced Research Projects Agency (DARPA) through the Knowledge Management at Speed and Scale (KMASS) program (HR0011-22-2-0047).
+This study was in part supported by grants from the Australian Research Council (grant agreement numbers DP220101209 and DP240100069 to D.G.).
+L.Y.'s work is fully funded by the Digital Health CRC (Cooperative Research Centre).
+D.G.'s work was, in part, supported by the DHCRC and Defense Advanced Research Projects Agency (DARPA) through the Knowledge Management at Speed and Scale (KMASS) program (HR0011-22-2-0047).
+The DHCRC is established and supported under the Australian Government's Cooperative Research Centres Program.
+The U.S. Government is authorised to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA or the U.S. Government.